derekbrokeit/tssh/README.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

+## Installation

+Installation is quite simple.
+It requires the scripts from the repositories bin directory and two customizable environment variables.
+The description of these variables is given later, but I recommend those shown below.

+    $ git clone git@github.com:scicalculator/tssh.git
+    $ cd tssh/bin

+    # now link the files to our bin directory
+    $ for file in $(ls) ; do
+    ln -s $PWD/bin/$file $HOME/bin
+    done
+    $ # all done

+    # now set the environment variables (here replace '.bashrc' with your shell file)
+    $ echo "export LOGS_DIR='~/Dropbox/server_logs'" >> ~/.bashrc
+    $ echo "export SSHFS_DIR='~/sshfs'" >> ~/.bashrc
+    $ source ~/.bashrc

 ## Usage

 ### Setup